 - Keep an eye on the condition of your gear — it is never a bad idea to pack a backup method in case of gear failure.

 Don’t forget to test out your water purification methods beforehand so that you know that you are ready to stay hydrated (and safe) on the trail.
-I’d love to hear your favorite ways to purify water, so let me know in the comments below!
+Drink up, hike on, and may all your water taste mostly not weird!